web-project-builder/expense-management-codeigniter-adminlte-php/README.md

 Installation
 ----
 It have interface of installation panel to quickly install the script on our server.
-Upload the code on your server and hit the url as shown below:
+Upload the code on your server and hit the URL of your main domain like

 Eg: yourdomain.com/install